-Tribes and Nations launched in 2005 to offer a ‘just alternative’ to unfair trade.
+Tribes and Nations was launched in August 2005 to offer a ‘just alternative to unfair trade' .
 We the founders, Grant and Mignonne Murray, after living in Africa for 5 years, seeing poverty first hand and how a little help goes along, wanted to encourage Australians to think carefully about where their products have come from, who made them and have they been paid fairly, so together we can make a difference.

-Our intention was/is to put fair goods and information in the hands of our customers who desire to live dynamically & intentionally in this world of inequality.
+Our intention was and still is to put fairly traded goods and good information in the hands of our customers who desire to live dynamically & intentionally in this world of inequality.

 Our family business is based in the Blue Mountains, NSW.
 Our products hark from groups that are